 One way I’ve been able to cut down on time during my cleaning routine is to have a specific route I follow.
 I start cleaning in one area of the home and move from room to room until I finish at the opposite end of the home.

-By making this a part of my cleaning routine I’ve been able to train myself to stay focused.
+By making this a part of my cleaning schedule I’ve been able to train myself to stay focused.
 Another great thing about my cleaning route is I’ve cut down on my cleaning time.

 Use a cleaning checklist